woojean/woojean.github.io/_posts/禅学/2022-01-19-Nothing-2nd-Edition.md

 martial arts 武术
 ```

 Jesus said, “I bring a sword.”
-It’s all very well to love everything, but sometimes we need a sword too, in this sense:Sometimes when we’re sitting for long periods in meditation,“just sitting,” we need to face the fear or the anxiety or the boredom and just not move. **Just be unmoving in the face of those things that we’ve always moved away from before.**
+It’s all very well to love everything, but sometimes we need a sword too, in this sense:Sometimes when we’re sitting for long periods in meditation,“just sitting,” we need to face the fear or the anxiety or the boredom and just not move. <font color=red>Just be unmoving in the face of those things that we’ve always moved away from before.</font>

 The sword that actually cuts the root of the mind is this unflinching awareness.
 What we’re doing, the lifestyle we’re leading, the methods we’re using are of little importance.
 Awareness of what we’re doing is the key.
 For awareness leads to silence, and silence in turn leads to deeper awareness; at bottom, they are the same.
 Awakening is going so far into the present moment that you can’t get back out.